 Pro Bono Net is a national nonprofit organization based in New York City and San Francisco.
 It works in close partnership with nonprofit legal organizations across the United States and Canada, to increase access to justice for the millions of poor people who face legal problems every year without help from a lawyer.
 Pro Bono Net does this by (i) supporting the innovative and effective use of technology by the nonprofit legal sector, (ii) increasing participation by volunteers, and (iii) facilitating collaborations among nonprofit legal organizations and advocates working on similar issues or in the same region.
-Pro Bono Net can be contacted by phone at (212) 760-2554 or by email at email@example.com.
+Pro Bono Net can be contacted by email at firstname.lastname@example.org.

 The State Bar of Montana leads the legal profession and serves the public interest.
 The purposes of the State Bar are

 - to aid the courts in maintaining and improving the administration of justice;

 - to foster, maintain and require on the part of attorneys high standards of integrity, learning, competence, public service and conduct; to safeguard proper professional interests of the local bar associations;

 - to provide a forum for discussion of and effective action concerning subjects pertaining to the practice of law, the science of jurisprudence and law reform, and relations of the Bar to the public;